DelphinusLab/prover-node-docker/README.md

 `prover_config.json` file is the config file for prover node service.

 - `server_url` - The URL of the server to connect to for tasks.
 Currently the public test server's rpc is "https://rpc.zkwasmhub.com:8090".
 - `priv_key` - The private key of the prover node.
-This is used to sign the tasks and prove the work was done by the prover node.
-If you want to start multiple prover nodes, please use different priv key for each node as it will represent your nodes.
+This is used to sign the tasks which were done by the prover node.
+If you want to start multiple prover nodes, please use different priv key for each node as it will represent your node.

 ### Dry Run Service Configuration